 Flexible Farm Lease Agreements

 Fluctuating markets and uncertain yields make it difficult to arrive at a fair cash rental rate in advance of each crop year.
 To address this problem, some owners and tenants use flexible lease agreements in which the rent is not determined until after the crop is harvested.
 The final rental rate is based on actual prices and/or yields attained each year.
-The 2017 Iowa Farmland Ownership and Tenure Survey showed that flexible leases accounted for 18 percent of all cash rent leases in Iowa.
+The 2017 Iowa Farmland Ownership and Tenure Survey showed that flexible leases accounted for 18% of all cash rent leases in Iowa.
 Flexible leases have the following advantages:

 - The actual rent paid adjusts automatically as yields or prices fluctuate.

 - Risks are shared between the owner and the tenant, as are profit opportunities.

-- Owners are paid in cash – they do not have to be involved in decisions about crop inputs or grain marketing.
+- Landowners are paid in cash – they do not have to be involved in decisions about crop inputs or grain marketing.

 Option A: Share of Gross Revenue

 The most common type of flexible lease calls for the owner to receive cash rent equal to a specified share of the gross revenue of the crop.
 The value of the crop is determined by multiplying the actual harvested yield by the market price available, usually at harvest time.
 Under this type of lease both price and yield risks are shared between tenant and owner, in the same proportion as the gross revenue.
 In this respect, it is similar to a crop share lease.

-Most of the flexible leases in Iowa specify that the rent will be equal to anywhere from 25-40 percent of the gross crop value or gross crop revenue.
+Most of the flexible leases in Iowa specify that the rent will be equal to anywhere from 25%-40% of the gross crop value or gross crop revenue.
 Table 1 below shows average cash rents in Iowa as a percent of the gross crop value and revenue for the past 10 years.
 Gross crop value is the state average yield times the state average price from October through December.
-Gross crop revenue includes gross crop value plus all USDA commodity program payments and crop insurance indemnity payments.
+Gross crop revenue includes gross crop value plus all United States Department of Agriculture commodity program payments and crop insurance indemnity payments.